How to Download Your Gradebook

-A page will open with a lot of options on it.
-Ignore them and click SUBMIT.
+- A page will open with a lot of options on it.
+Ignore them, skip to the bottom and click Export.

 Now You Have It.
 You can open this file in any spreadsheet.
 It is quite wide, but it contains all your grades.
 If you expand the columns, you will be able to read the name of each quiz in the top row.